Ph.D. in Translational Science

 Academic Year

 The TS Ph.D. program is a joint-degree program, and the semester structure of the health science center is different from the academic institutions.
-The Health Science Center Graduate School of Biomedical Sciences operates under a "super semester" system, with two six-month semesters.
+The UT Health San Antonio Graduate School of Biomedical Sciences operates under a "super semester" system, with two six-month semesters.
 There is no summer semester at the health science center; however, students may/will enroll in summer courses at one of the other three participating academic institutions.
 As a result, the summer semester is included in the academic year for the TS Ph.D. program and in the example plan of study.
 Students should refer to the graduate catalog of their home institution to determine credit hour requirements for full- and part-time students.
 At the health science center, full-time graduate students are required to complete a minimum of 24 semester credit hours each academic year; part-time students are required to complete a minimum of 12 semester credit hours per academic year.

 Curriculum Sequence